-During the 2 years of involvement, participants attend seminars, take part in an exchange program with teens from Beit Shean/Emek HaMayanot, and enjoy a 10-day fact-finding trip to Israel.
-Ultimately, they are leading educational and cultural activities designed to build understanding and support for the state of Israel.
+During the 2 years participants have seminars, an exchange program with teens from Beit Shean/Emek HaMayanot, a 10-day fact-finding trip to Israel, and ultimately are leading educational and cultural activities designed to build understanding and support for the state of Israel.

 icnext is a project of the Jewish Federation of Cleveland administered through @akiva.